 As it turned out, Previn had great comic timing and it’s possible to see the point at which Eric begins to relax (“Pow!
 He’s in.
 I like him.
 I like him”) and realise that he was going to be fine.
 Another part of the sketch which works well are the shots of the orchestra in the background, who are visibly enjoying themselves as some of Eric’s lines (“Which one’s the fixer?”) clearly hit home.

 Her performance of Smoke Gets In Your Eyes is another clip that’s very familiar from numerous broadcasts over the years, but it still seems as fresh as ever.
-And a cracking performance of Diamonds Are Forever as well.
+And she then gives us a cracking performance of Diamonds Are Forever.

 After all that, the Robin Hood play does come as a little anti-climax, although Ann Hamilton is a winsome Maid Marion and Francis Matthews throws himself into the spirit of things as King Richard.

 The 1971 Christmas Special was easily the most consistent of their BBC Christmas specials to date.
 Could they equal or better it in 1972?